 Alex Mill has her background in photography and editing, she spent years in a drama group during high school and she's been directing short films since the age of 15.
 Currently she is working in London, United Kingdom, as an assistant director and producer, having also been involved in projects such as Justice League, Transformers: The Last Knight or Tomb Raider.
 As a recurring theme, Alex often brings the troubles of obsessed minds to the screen, much like in her first feature, The Immovables.

 Ruya recently co-directed, produced and starred in "Interference", which was selected out of more than 3,400 short films as one of the 15 semi-finalists at the 2018 NBC Universal Short Film Festival.
 Other screenings include the New Voices in Black Cinema Festival at BAM, March on Washington Film Festival, the Harlem International Film Festival and Chelsea Film Festival.
-In 2016, she made her directorial debut with a short film that she wrote, directed and produced, "Reunion".
+In 2016, she made her directorial debut with a short film that she wrote.
 She recently finished post-production for her new short film "Little Charlotte's Unannounced Visit".
 Other producing credits include "Compatibility", "Mr. Richardson", "Najmia", "One Second Changes Everything", "Before We Lose", "The Poem of A Memory", "Convicted" and "Man-Babies".
 In 2016, Ruya produced and line produced several short films for director Slick Solvan Naim (The Get Down, Snowfall, The Blacklist, Blindspot, and Power).
 Ruya appeared on "Gotham" as the D.C.
 Comics character "Mother" and has acted in numerous independent films.
 She is currently starring as the lead in the upcoming short thriller "Mourning Meal".

 Benjamin Rider was born in Harare, Zimbabwe.
 At the age of three, he moved to South Africa for a year, and then onto Israel for most of his childhood before moving to London (UK).
 He now resides in Hampshire (UK), and has recently become the new Festival Director of the nearly 20-year-old Maverick Movie Awards.
 His recent feature film releases include Our Little Haven (distributed by Bayview Entertainment) and People in Landscape featuring Gina Gershon and Oscar nominee Eric Roberts (distributed by Summer Hill Films).